Cookies on this website

 Cis-Regulatory Sequence Characteristics and Gene Regulation

-I am a senior Postdoctoral Researcher working with Prof. Doug Higgs in the MRC Molecular Hematology Unit at the MRC Weatherall Institute of Molecular Medicine, University of Oxford, studying how genes are switched on and off in development, differentiation and disease.
+I am a senior Postdoctoral Researcher working with Prof. Doug Higgs in the Laboratory of Gene Regulation at the MRC Weatherall Institute of Molecular Medicine, University of Oxford.
+We study how genes are switched on and off in development, differentiation and disease.

-My research focuses on what characterises the linear DNA sequence underlying cis-regulatory elements (mainly enhancers) in mammalian genomes.
-More specifically, I am studying the impact of enhancers' sequence orientation and position within a regulatory landscape on gene regulation.
+My research focuses on what characterises the DNA sequence underlying cis-regulatory elements in mammalian genomes as well as their sequence orientation and position within a regulatory landscape and how these characteristics influence gene regulation.

 In more detail